Who is eligible for this grant?

 What documents are required for a complete application?

 Yes.
-Any nonprofit that hasn't received the Humana Communities Benefit $100,000 signature grant can reapply.
+Any nonprofit that hasn't received a Humana Communities Benefit signature grant can reapply.

 Are non-health related organizations eligible for the grant?

 Yes.
-The total grant award must be used within one year of grant receipt.
-An itemized budget outlining how and when the $100,000 grant would be used is required.
+The total grant award must be used within three years of grant receipt.
+An itemized budget outlining how and when the $350,000 grant would be used, along with their completed milestones, is required.

 Can the grant be used for fundraising events?